-When someone says something negative about you, whether verbally or in writing, you may be able to sue them if it causes damage to your reputation.
-Defamation refers to statements that harm your reputation.
-When that happens, you might start wondering about your legal options to seek compensation.
-If you are living in Oregon, this article is for you!
+When someone says something negative about you, whether verbally or in writing, you may be able to sue them.
+Defamation occurs when statements or actions are made that harm one's reputation.
+If you are living in Oregon and have experience defamation, this article is for you!

 Different standards apply to different people when it comes to defamation laws in Oregon.
 If a person is a private individual, he/she has more protection by the law as opposed to a public figure or a famous person.
 These famous persons have less protection in law because they are willingly in the spotlight and of public concern.

 In Oregon, the procedure to prove defamation of character involves the following elements: